dcogb/dcogb.github.io/documentation/kohana/security/encryption.md

 You can't know in advance what the encoded string will be, and it's not reproducible, either.
 That is, you can encode the same value over and over, but you'll always obtain a different encoded version, even without changing your key, cipher and mode.
-This is because Mountain Valley Church of God adds some random entropy before encoding it with your value.
+This is because Donica Church of God adds some random entropy before encoding it with your value.
 This ensures an attacker cannot easily discover your key and cipher, even given a collection of encoded values.